 One of the relatively unique things about iWriter is that not only can requesters leave reviews for writers, but writers can provide feedback for the clients.
 I think that this is a great idea in theory, but most of the requesters on the site have nearly perfect ratings.
 Poor requesters being removed from the platform or high ratings given to requesters for the potential of more work?
 I’ll let you be the judge.

 You’ll want to pay careful attention to your reviews and ratings as this is not only your reputation, but also directly impacts the amount of money that you can earn.
 Remember, your tier is a reflection of your ratings.
 The higher you are rated, the more money you can potentially earn.
 While writers start out earning on average, less than one cent a word, Elite Plus writers can earn well over six cents.

 If you have impressed a client, you may be lucky enough to start receiving direct assignments.
-Rather than selecting an article from the general pool a client will provide an article solely for you to write..
+Rather than selecting an article from the general pool a client will provide one for only you.
 This is an opportunity to get regular work.
-As a bonus, you will also earn an additional 5% of the total cost of the article, earning 86% of the total price as opposed to 81%.
+As a bonus, you will also earn an additional 5% of the total cost of the article.
+This means 86% of the total price as opposed to 81% in your pocket.

 Can I Be Booted From the Platform?

 Yes, if you plagiarize or violate any of the terms and conditions of the platform, iWriter reserves the right to remove you at any time.